JoryHogeveen/view-admin-as/readme.txt

 = Developer notes =

 This plugin will only be useful for admins (network super admins or regular admins).
-It will not add functionalities for other roles.
+It will not add functionalities for other roles unless you specifically apply custom capabilities for those users.

 Also keep in mind that switching to users that have equal roles is disabled. (regular admins to regular admins + super admins to super admins)